 This first part is meant to give you a basic understanding of what you’re up against, to empower you, so that you can make smarter choices when designing your own solution to the problem – cause very few boats are alike.

-Part 2 will contain a detailed description and tons of pics of exactly how we chose to combat our problems on our Beneteau 411.
+Part 2 contains a detailed description and tons of pics of exactly how we chose to combat our problems on our Beneteau 411.
 Rest assured though, despite being theoretical, this Part 1 is not an essay in thermal physics, and everybody should be able to get a firm grip of the basic concepts presented.

 When done, you will not only have a nice, warm and dry boat with no mould and fresh air in the cooler months, you will also have a much cooler boat in the summer.
 And to top it off – it’ll be quieter inside too.
 The short version is as follows: